 Formerly known as Efterklang, the band Liima has long enjoyed great popularity in the Baltics.
 The concert will take place at the fashionable club Erinevate Tubade Klubi.

-On the very day we mark the 800th anniversary of the Danish flag Dannebrog falling from the sky, Her Majesty Queen Margrethe II of Denmark will visit Tallinn and participate in the celebrations of Dannebrog’s anniversary and of Estonia’s centenary.
+On the very day we mark the 800th anniversary of the Danish flag Dannebrog falling from the sky, Her Majesty Queen Margrethe II of Denmark plans to visit Tallinn and participate in selected celebrations of Dannebrog’s anniversary and of Estonia’s centenary.

 June 15, 2019, Exhibition opening: Dannebrog and the Danish Golden Age